Formation of the solid-state high-order harmonic generation plateau through destructive interference: Results

 High-harmonic radiation emitted from finite chains depend on the size of the chains, see for instance Ref. \cite{PhysRevA.97.043424}.
 In previous studies, harmonic spectra of a finite chain containing $100$ sites were investigated using time-dependent density functional theory \cite{bauer_high-harmonic_2018,DrueekeBauer2019} and the SSH-model \cite{JuerssBauer2019}.
 The results were similar for chains containing $30$ and $100$ sites \cite{DrueekeBauer2019}.

 For our current work, we calculated HHG spectra for much longer, finite chains.
 In Fig.\ \ref{fig2}a, the spectra for different numbers of atoms $N_a$ are shown.
 For the spectra of the finite system the dipole acceleration (see appendix \ref{app:finite}) is used instead of the current (used for the bulk results).
-We do this to increase the dynamic range.
+We do this to increase the dynamic range such that the high-frequency emission is not buried under the background due to the finite-time Fourier transform.
 The amplitude of the vector potential is $A_0 = 0.2$ (corresponding to a laser intensity of $\simeq 7.9 \cdot 10^{10}$ W/cm$^{2}$).
 The spectra for $N_a = 200$ and $N_a = 400$ are similar.
 However, if $N_a$ is increased further, differences appear.
 This is seen for $N_a = 600$ and even more obvious for $N_a = 800$ where a drop in the harmonic yield around order $60$ clearly developed.
 Changing the number of atoms to a much higher number of $N_a = 2000$ does not change the spectrum any further.
 The point is that if we only considered chains up to $N_a = 200$ and $N_a = 400$ we might had erroneously concluded that convergence had been reached already.
 Note that the effect we observe here is very different from the finite-size effects discussed in \cite{PhysRevA.97.043424}, in which much smaller chains (up to $100$ sites) are investigated.

+The drop in the harmonic yield causes a cutoff at a smaller energy for longer chains compared to smaller ones.
+The increased yield around the maximal band gap is already several orders smaller than the harmonic yield of the plateau.
+It is not negligible but far less important than the plateau.

-In Fig.\ \ref{fig2}b, the harmonic yield for the coherently and incoherently summed up dipole acceleration for $N_a = 2000$ sites are compared.
+In Fig. \ref{fig2}b, the harmonic yield for the coherently and incoherently summed up dipole acceleration for $N_a = 2000$ sites are compared.
 Only the result for the coherent sum shows the drop in the harmonic yield around harmonic $60$.
-As the incoherent sum does not show this feature, it has to originate from destructive interference.
+As the incoherent sum does not show this feature, it has to originate from destructive interference of the emissions due to single-electron currents.